1. Output information

 The three-year pooled dataset contains around 530,000 respondents and largely only includes variables that appear in all of the three years it covers.

-The APS excludes residents of communal establishments such as care homes, but does include NHS housing and students in halls of residence where inclusion takes place at their parents address (See Volume 1 of the LFS user guide (PDF, 1.17MB)).
+The APS excludes residents of communal establishments such as care homes, but does include NHS housing and students in halls of residence where inclusion takes place at their parents address (See Volume 1 of the LFS user guide).

-Further information on survey data weighting is given in the Labour Force Survey User Guide Volume 6: Annual Population Survey (Local Area Database) User Guide (PDF, 858KB).
+Further information on survey data weighting is given in the Labour Force Survey User Guide Volume 6: Annual Population Survey (Local Area Database) User Guide.

 Estimating subnational health state prevalence

-A set of adjustment factors are calculated based on the proportional difference found in census data to impute health state prevalence for age groups that the APS either does not cover or where APS data is too sparse.
-These are the age groups under 16 years (under 1, 1 to 4, 5 to 9, 10 to 14, 15 years) as the APS sample does not cover under 16-year-olds, and the age groups over age 84 years (85 to 89, 90 years and over), where for many local areas the APS data are too sparse.
-The age group 15 to 19 years is used as a proxy for age group 16 to 19 years captured in APS data and therefore the proportional difference between ages 15 to 19 years and 10 to 14 years found in interpolated estimates is applied to the age group 16 to 19 years captured in APS data.
+Next, a plausible health prevalence at both younger and very old ages is imputed.
+A set of adjustment factors are calculated, based on the proportional difference found in census data, to impute health state prevalence for age groups that the APS either does not cover (ages under 16 years), or where APS data are too sparse (ages over 84 years).
+The age group 15 to 19 years is used as a proxy for age group 16 to 19 years captured in APS data, therefore the proportional difference between ages 15 to 19 years and 10 to 14 years found in interpolated estimates is applied to the age group 16 to 19 years.

-Prevalence of living without a longstanding physical or mental health condition or illness which restricts day-to-day activities (being disability-free) is also fitted using the APS data, but the data items used to derive statistical measures of disability were changed in April 2013.
-For this reason, disability-free life expectancy (DFLE) has only been introduced from 2014 to 2016.
+Prevalence of living without a longstanding physical or mental health condition or illness which restricts day-to-day activities (being disability-free) is fitted in the same way, using the APS data, but the question items were changed in April 2013, therefore the disability-free life expectancy time series starts from 2014 to 2016.

 Geographical boundaries

-Method for health state life expectancies by area deprivation
+Method for health state life expectancy by area deprivation

-Health state life expectancies by national deprivation deciles, England and Health state life expectancies by national deprivation quintiles, Wales are also produced using the APS health data.
+Health state life expectancy by national deprivation deciles, England and Health state life expectancy by national deprivation quintiles, Wales are also produced using the APS health data.
 These outputs compare deprivation quantiles (decile or quintile, respectively) and quantify the socioeconomic gap between the least and most deprived populations, using the Slope Index of Inequality.

 The prevalence of "good" and "not good" general health is computed for each quantile in each country using APS data starting with the period 2009 to 2011 in England and 2011 to 2013 in Wales.
 These data are combined with mortality data to compute expectation of life for each quantile in "good" general health.
 Prevalence of "good" health is fitted in the same way as in the local areas of the UK release.
 The release has been extended to include DFLE from 2014 to 2016 onwards.